obsidianmd/obsidian-help/en/Plugins/Command palette.md

 The Command Palette is enabled by default, as it is a very useful way to access nearly all the features of Obsidian without having to remember key strokes.
 Type `Ctrl/Cmd+P` to activate, then simply type in the name of the command.
 If a command has a hotkey, it will appear on the right side.

-Custom shorcuts can be added to the Command Palette in Settings -> Hotkeys.
-Click on the `*` icon to the right of each hotkey listed and type whatever key combination you would like.
+Custom hotkeys can be added to the Command Palette in Settings -> Hotkeys. [[obsidian-docs/en/Customization/Custom hotkeys#Setting hotkeys|See here]] for more details.

 ### Usage tips